Autism spectrum disorders in teens

 COMMUNICATION

-• Eye contact – notice how your teen uses eye contact.
-Many with autism spectrum disorder either make less frequent eye contact, or none when spoken to.
+• Eye contact – Notice how your teen uses eye contact.
+Many with autism spectrum disorder either make less frequent eye contact or none when spoken to.

-• Facial expressions – this goes both ways, in terms of the individual with ASD using facial expressions, and in terms of being able to interpret other’s expressions.
+• Facial expressions – This goes both ways, in terms of the individual with ASD using facial expressions and in terms of being able to interpret other’s expressions.

-• Non-verbal cues – in general, people with autism struggle with reading non-verbal cues from others, such as tone of voice, or body language.
+• Non-verbal cues – In general, people with autism struggle with reading non-verbal cues from others, such as tone of voice or body language.

 SENSORY DIFFICULTIES

-• Seeking sensory stimulation – individuals on the autism spectrum tend to seek out different sensations to soothe themselves (i.e. – the vibration of a washing machine, or being drawn to different colors of light).
+• Seeking sensory stimulation – Individuals on the autism spectrum tend to seek out different sensations to soothe themselves (i.e., the vibration of a washing machine, or being drawn to different colors of light).

-• Increased sensitivity to sensory stimuli – while certain sensory stimuli are soothing to teens with ASD, there is also the possibility that other sensory stimulus actually promotes agitation. (i.e. – some teenagers with ASD become easily upset in loud environments, or choose to stick to only certain foods due to a particular texture).
+• Increased sensitivity to sensory stimuli – While certain sensory stimuli are soothing to teens with ASD, there is also the possibility that other sensory stimulus actually promotes agitation. (i.e., some teenagers with ASD become easily upset in loud environments or choose to stick to only certain foods due to a particular texture).

 RELATIONSHIPS

-• Get too close – those with ASD often struggle with understanding personal space, and therefore have a habit of invading other’s sense of space.
+• Get too close – Those with ASD often struggle with understanding personal space and, therefore, have a habit of invading other’s sense of space.

-• Struggle with adjusting their behavior – different social situations sometimes require a modification in behavior (i.e. – hanging out with a friend vs. sitting at a formal dinner table).
+• Struggle with adjusting their behavior – Different social situations sometimes require a modification in behavior (i.e., hanging out with a friend vs. sitting at a formal dinner table).
 Teens with ASD find this difficult to do.

 While some signs associated with autism spectrum disorder can be difficult to decipher, the repetitive behavioral symptoms are much more obvious.
-Often, teens with ASD present in following ways:
+Often, teens with ASD present in the following ways:

-• Making repetitive noises – for example, recurrent throat clearing or grunting
+• Making repetitive noises – For example, recurrent throat clearing or grunting

-• Repeating the same body movement – this could be anything from rocking back and forth to flapping his or her hands up and down.
+• Repeating the same body movement – This could be anything from rocking back and forth to flapping his or her hands up and down.

 Your adolescent or teenager may also display some of the other indicators of struggling with autism.

-• Difficult sleep pattern
+• Difficult sleep patterns

 • Depression